 Improving fraud measurement

-My research at the Stanford Center on Longevity focuses on measuring the impact of fraud in the United States.
-The ultimate goal is to improve fraud prevalence and cost estimates, in addition to identifying who is most at risk.
+Much of my research at the Stanford Center on Longevity focuses on measuring the impact of fraud in the United States.
+The ultimate goal is to improve fraud prevalence and cost estimates in addition to identifying what groups are most at risk.
 To address the lack of standardization in how fraud is defined, the Stanford Center on Longevity and the FINRA Investor Education Foundation brought together fraud and measurement experts to develop a definitional framework and categorization scheme for financial fraud targeting individuals.
 This taxonomy was validated using consumer complaint data from the Federal Trade Commission.
 The taxonomy and associated report are available for download here.

 Identifying fraud risk factors

 Identifying who is most susceptible to scams and fraud is key to targeted prevention, yet research on the relationship between age, economic status, financial literacy and vulnerability to fraud presents a conflicting narrative.
 A central focus of my research at Stanford and in graduate school has been to explore possible risk factors and to profile typical fraud victims.

 In my dissertation I used data from the Health and Retirement Study (HRS) and found that younger age, higher educational attainment, higher income, and widowhood were associated with fraud among adults ages 50+.
 While stressful life events increase the odds of victimization, loneliness prior to the incident was not statistically significant.
 Despite the widespread belief that poor cognitive functioning increases susceptibility, my analysis found that better cognitive functioning at baseline increased the odds of victimization.